xDK0d3r/todo-list/README.md

 * Input validation
 * Error handling
 * Writing modular and maintainable code
-* CRUD operations in a command-line application
+* CRUD operations in a command-line

+## 🚀 Project Status
+>
+>**Status:** 🚧 In Development
+>
+>Core features are currently being implemented.
+Additional functionality and improvements will be added as development progresses.

-## 📈 Future Improvements
+## 📈 Future Improvements (planned)

-This project is feature-complete for its current scope.
 Future enhancements may include:

 * Save tasks to a file
 * JSON-based task storage